 Canva

 Canva is a collaborative graphic design platform launched in 2012.
-The company offers simplified design tools to create designs including social media content, videos, gifs, posters, websites, and multimedia presentations.
+The company offers simplified tools to create designs, including social media content, videos, gifs, posters, websites, and multimedia presentations.
 Canva is designed to be the “visual suite for everyone,” requiring little to no experience in design to use.
 It offers thousands of templates and resources to teach individuals who have never designed anything how to create high-quality graphics.
 Figma is geared toward professional designers who need advanced collaboration tools, whereas Canva targets non-designers who need to design simple graphics.
+Like Figma, Canva has been making strides in developing AI tools, with it now supporting every stage of the creative process.

-As of April 2024, Canva has raised $572.6 million in total funding.
-In September 2021, Canva raised $200 million at a $40 billion valuation led by T. Rowe Price and has received funding from investors Sequoia Capital, Bessemer Venture Partners, General Catalyst, Shasta Ventures, 500 Global, and Founders Fund.
+As of October 2025, Canva has raised $2.5 billion in total funding.
+In September 2021, Canva raised $200 million at a $40 billion valuation, led by T. Rowe Price, and has received funding from investors Sequoia Capital, Bessemer Venture Partners, General Catalyst, Shasta Ventures, 500 Global, and Founders Fund.
 In April 2022, in response to a fall in public company valuations, Franklin Templeton cut the carrying value of its shares in Canva by one-third, reducing Canva’s valuation to approximately $37 billion.
+As of October 2025, Canva had a total valuation of $42 billion.

 Sketch